inokoj/VAP-Realtime/README.md

 ### Step 2: Launch the INPUT program

 To test the WAV audio inputs of the sample data, launch `input/wav.py`.
 You can specify the input WAV file names.
 Please note, this sample input program requires both individual audio files as input for the model, and a mixed 2-channel audio data for playback.
-Note that you also need to specify the server ip and port number for the main VAP program.
+Note that you also need to specify the server IP and port number for the main VAP program.

 ```bash
 $ cd input